CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Legacy/L-Global-Configuration.md

 ### Priority Rules

-This section describes configuration parameters that are used by the :doc:`priority rules <prioritySigns>` engine.
+This section describes configuration parameters that are used by the [](Priority-Signs.md) engine.

 | Parameter               | Domain of definition   | Description                                                                                                                                                                                             |
 |-------------------------|------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|